 When you get the vehicle

 Take photos of the inside and outside of the vehicle before driving off.
-These may come in handy to prove that you have not caused any damage on the vehicle.
+These may come in handy to prove that you have not caused any damage to the vehicle.

 During your rental

 In case there is any sort of problem with the vehicle amid your rental, call the emergency number on your rental agreement.
-The staff will guide you, and give roadside help if necessary.
+The staff will guide you and give you roadside help if necessary.

 Never take the vehicle to a mechanic without the company’s particular instructions to do as such.
-You won’t recover any cash you pay out, and might be charged additional for tampering with the vehicle without consent.
+You won’t recover any cash your payout and might be charged additionally for tampering with the vehicle without consent.